Daniyal-Qureshi/Daniyal-Qureshi/README.md

 <h3 align="center"> I am a Tech Enchanter, Envisioning Magic with Ruby, React, and Mastery </h3>

-- 🔭 I’m currently working on  **Ruby on Rails MERN stack ,Flutter and Dapp**.
+- 🔭 I’m currently working on  **Ruby on Rails, MERN stack ,Flutter and Dapp**.
 - 👯 I’m looking to collaborate on **Ruby on Rails ,MERN Stack and Flutter**
 - 💬 Ask me about **Ruby on Rails**.
 - 📫 How to reach me **daniyalqureshi.cs@gmail.com**